lblod/scheduled-job-controller-service/README.md

       - Future work might investigate on how the cloning itself could be made more generic or configurable.
 - Only creation and deletion of `cogs:ScheduledJob` are currently supported.
 - No error notifications are done so far: only logged.
+- The non-transactional nature of deltas and the fact there is high interaction with frontend service, makes it diffucult to check delta's for relevant changes (without exposing the internals of the backend)
+   - Hence we choose, for now, work with a cron job to manage the scheduled jobs.